wavicom/wavi_scripts/README.md

 The installation process can take 5 to 15 minutes, depending on your VPS configuration.

+***Step 4:***

+Follow the instructions in the terminal.
+Then wait for the full synchronization on the VPS wallet.
+After that, it should take some time before the status of WATCHDOG_EXPIRED will change to ENABLED.
+It usually takes 20-30 minutes.

 ### Installation of WAVI Sentinel.

 ***Step 1:***